paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 ## Public Forums

-We often say those rules apply to the "public forum," but the "public forum" basically means "anything except government property, plus some kinds of government property."
-So obviously these rules apply to speech in one's own home as well as out on the sidewalk.
+We often say those rules apply to the "public forum," but the "public forum" basically means "only some kinds of government property."
+So obviously the full protections of the speech clause applies to speech in one's own home as well as out on the sidewalk.
 But in addition, they also apply in areas, like the sidewalk, that are considered part of the "traditional public forum"---the town square, the steps of City Hall, places where people typically showed up to rant about stuff.

 This is contrasted with kinds of government space that are not public forums.
 There are also "limited public forums" where the government has opened up the space for a particular category of speaker or subject (e.g., the inside of a university classroom), and there are totally non-public forums (e.g., the inside of a military base).
 The rules are more permissive in these categories.
 The doctrine here is a total mess, though, particularly on limited public forums---partly because it's hard to tell the difference between government speech (about which more below) and a limited public forum.
 The short version is that the government is sometimes allowed to discriminate on the basis of speakers or subjects in limited public forums.
-In my classroom, I can silence people who aren't students, and I can tell you to talk about constitutional law and related subjects rather than the latest episode of Game of Thrones or something, without violating the First Amendment.
+Before I came to Northwestern, I was at the University of Iowa---a public university---and I felt totally free to silence people who weren't students, and to tell the people who were students to talk about constitutional law and related subjects rather than the latest episode of the netflix series du jour or something, without worrying about violating the First Amendment.
 And in non-public forums the government can do what it wants, broadly speaking.

 ## Time, Place, Manner